hpatel3747/my-first-repo/README.md

 9. Verify you are able to push changes
 10. Register a domain name: hptldevops.online on hostinger.com website
 11. Create a hosted zone on aws route 53 for "htpldevops.online"
-12. take four NS records from aws route 53 for "hptldevops.online" and add in hostinger DNS records
+12. Take four NS records from aws route 53 for "hptldevops.online" and add in hostinger DNS records
-13. wait for 24 hours to propagate DNS information
+13. Wait for 24 hours to propagate DNS information
 14.